 Use a Cutting Mat

-If you’re a scrapbook enthusiast or other crafter, you probably have a cutting mat lying around.
-If you don’t, you know you can get one at any craft store such as Hobby Lobby, JOANN, or Michaels.
+If you’re a scrapbook enthusiast or other crafter, you probably have a cutting mat.
+If you don’t, you can get one at any craft store such as Hobby Lobby, JOANN, or Michaels.

 Secure the mat onto your desk with two-sided tape.
 And consider not using a cutting mat that you need regularly for crafting.